 This traditional variety of Bordeaux is juicy and alluring.
 Cabernet’s serious nature softens under the influence of Merlot.
 Singlefile’s expression of Cabernet Merlot in its Great Southern range is effortlessly mouth-filling with juicy red fruit flavours balanced with acidity and gentle fine-grained tannins, leading to a long, luscious finish.
 It’s a marriage made in winemaking heaven.

 But there’s certainly more than one soul mate for every variety – Merlot is not the only blending partner for Cab Sav.
 Its ancestor Cabernet Franc and its Bordeaux cousin Malbec both play happily with Cabernet Sauvignon.
 Despite French regulations forbidding the blending of the noble grape of Bordeaux (Cabernet Sauvignon) with the noble grape of the Rhône (Shiraz), Aussie winemakers believe otherwise, melding these two varieties to create robust, complex wines of great ageing potential such as Penfolds 60A and Yalumba’s The Signature.

-At Singlefile, we love that our Frankland River Cabernet Sauvignon is bold enough to stand on its own in our flagship The Philip Adrian and humble enough to know when it can be softened and balanced when married with other varieties.
+At Singlefile, we love that our Frankland River Cabernet Sauvignon is bold enough to stand on its own in our flagship The Philip Adrian and Single Vineyard expression and humble enough to know when it can be softened and balanced when married with other varieties, as seen in our Great Southern Cabernet Merlot.
 So on International Cabernet Day, we toast this King of the Reds – long may it reign over our Great Southern dominion.